Manual Machining

 setup

-All the necessary preparation that occurs on a machine before an operation can be executed.
-Setup includes preparing machines, tools, and materials.
+All tasks and preparation necessary to prepare a machine for an operation.
+Setup can include preparing machines, tools, and materials.

-A type of spindle nose in which the workholding device is held in place with fasteners around its perimeter.
+A type of spindle nose that holds the workholding device in place with fasteners around its perimeter.
 Short taper spindle noses are often used on high-powered machines.

 smearing